Who is new CEO of OpenAI?

 A: Artificial general intelligence refers to highly autonomous systems that can outperform humans at most economically valuable work.

-A: OpenAI’s mission is to ensure that artificial general intelligence benefits all of humanity and to build safe and beneficial AGI or aid others in achieving this outcome.
+A: OpenAI’s mission is to ensure that artificial general intelligence benefits all of humanity.

-A: As the new CEO, Sam Altman will be responsible for leading OpenAI, driving innovation, and working towards the organization’s mission of developing safe and beneficial AGI.
+A: Altman aims to advance OpenAI’s mission, lead in AI research and development, and prioritize the ethical implications of AI technologies.

 In conclusion, the appointment of Sam Altman as the new CEO of OpenAI marks an exciting chapter for the organization.
-With his extensive experience and visionary leadership, Altman is well-positioned to guide OpenAI towards achieving its mission of ensuring that artificial general intelligence benefits humanity as a whole.
+With his extensive experience and visionary leadership, Altman is poised to guide OpenAI towards further advancements in AI research while ensuring the responsible and ethical deployment of AI technologies.